-- EH&S&S continues to monitor changes to safety and environmental regulations which impact the campus, and design or update programs and procedures to comply with such revisions - Continued to assess the CPR/AED program using surveys to enhance and improve the CPR/AED training program.
-Added Stop-The-Bleed training to numerous CPR courses. - Provided in-person and remote education of the function of EH&S&S to several campus stakeholders including FSA, Residence Life, and at New Employee Orientation. - Continued the maintenance of the free carpooling program on campus.
-FredRide currently has 508 members registered. - Handled the annual NY State Fire Inspection and maintained oversight of citations to ensure timely correction of all issues. - Drafted a new Emergency Response Plan and began implementation of training and other key steps toward preparing the campus for responding to emergencies.
+- Participated in daily check-in calls and zoom conferences with SUNY Administration to receive updates on COVID-19 related guidance.
+Coordinated pandemic response with key campus stakeholders and monitored compliance with federal, state, and SUNY requirements. - Tracked surveillance testing compliance for over 3600 individuals. - Provided in-person and remote education of the function of EH&S&S to several campus stakeholders including FSA, Residence Life, and at New Employee Orientation. - Continued the maintenance of the free carpooling program on campus.
+FredRide currently has 519 members registered. - Handled the annual NY State Fire Inspection and maintained oversight of citations to ensure timely correction of all issues.

-- Assist the campus with COVID-19 planning and response - Oversee campus-wide COVID-19 surveillance testing - Streamline and organize the safety inspection process for fire extinguishers, AED units, and eyewash stations. - Participate on implementation teamfor Voice Over Internet Protocol (VOIP) phone system
+- Assist the campus with COVID-19 planning and response - Oversee campus-wide COVID-19 surveillance testing - Streamline and organize the safety inspection process for fire extinguishers, AED units, and eyewash stations. - Supervise the decommissioning and removal of underground petroleum storage tanks.